Policies & Procedures

 Reverse Transfer

-Reverse transfer is the process of transferring UIUC coursework to an Illinois community college for the purpose of completing an associate's degree.
+Reverse transfer is the process of transferring University of Illinois Urbana-Champaign coursework to an Illinois community college for the purpose of completing an associate's degree.
 Information regarding reverse transfer may be obtained from the Office of the Registrar.

 Rescission of Admission Offers